Accessory Organs of Digestion

 Overview of the Digestive System

+The digestive system is a veritable science lab in which dynamic mechanical operations and staggeringly complex chemical reactions initiate a chain of events that fuel the body.
 This module introduces you to the functions of the digestive system, the organs that connect to form the gastrointestinal (GI) tract, and the tissues that comprise the GI tract.
-It also acquaints you with the structure that helps keep the organs in place--the peritoneum.
+It also acquaints you with the structure that helps keep the organs in place—the peritoneum.

 Structures that Begin the Digestive Process